munsunouk/watchtower-rs/README.md

 ## Configuration

 The configuration file is located at `./src/utils/configs/config.testnet.yaml`.
 This file contains various settings such as database connection details, EVM providers, and other runtime configurations.

+## Rules

+The rules are stored in the database.
+You can find the sample data in the `./src/utils/data/sample_data.json` file.